SAP/terraform-provider-cloudfoundry/README.md

 ## Prerequisites and Usage of the Provider

 For the best experience using the Terraform Provider for Cloud Foundry, we recommend applying the common best practices for Terraform adoption as described in the [Hashicorp documentation](https://developer.hashicorp.com/well-architected-framework/operational-excellence/operational-excellence-terraform-maturity).
+For migrating usage from the existing [cloudfoundry-community](https://github.com/cloudfoundry-community/terraform-provider-cloudfoundry) provider to this provider, refer to our [migration-guide](./migration-guide/Readme.md).

 ## Support and Feedback